austinliu05/guitar-tab-transformer/README.md

-Here’s a cleaner, more structured README for your **Guitar Tab Transformer** project:

----

 # 🎸 Guitar Tab Transformer

 A tool for converting **Guitar Pro files (.gp5)** into a **tokenized** format and vice versa.
 Also includes audio processing utilities for isolating vocals.